Catuaba

 It is often claimed that catuaba is derived from the tree Erythroxylum catuaba, but this tree has been described only once, in 1904, and it is not known today to what tree this name referred.
-E. catuaba is therefore not a recognised species (Kletter et al.; 2004).
+E. catuaba is therefore not a recognised species.

+Uses

-Local synonyms are Chuchuhuasha, Tatuaba, Pau de Reposta, Piratancara and Caramuru.
-A commercial liquid preparation, Catuama, contains multiple ingredients, one of these being catuaba from Trichilia catigua.
+A commercial liquid preparation, Catuama, contains multiple ingredients, one of these being catuaba from Trichilia catigua (28.23%), in addition to Guarana (40.31%), Ptychopetalum olcaloides (28.23%) and Ginger (3.26%).

 An infusion of the bark is used in traditional Brazilian medicine as an aphrodisiac and central nervous system stimulant.
 These claims have not been confirmed in scientific studies.
-In catuaba is found a group of three alkaloids dubbed catuabine A, B and C.

-A study by Manabe et al. (1992) showed that catuaba extracts from Catuaba casca (Erythroxylum catuaba Arr.
+Catuaba (Trichilia catigua) was found to increase the release of Serotonin as well as Dopamine in rats.
+Catuaba (Erythroxylum vacciniifolium) contains the alkaloids catuabine A, B and C. A study by Manabe et al. (1992) showed that catuaba extracts from Catuaba casca (Erythroxylum catuaba Arr.
 Cam.) were useful in preventing potentially lethal bacterial infections and HIV infection in mice.